Note: Aboriginal and Torres Strait Islander viewers are respectfully advised that this website contains images of and references to deceased persons.

 1995 - four years on from Royal Commission

 In 1995, Bonita Mason, Peter Cronau and myself reviewed media reporting of the implementation of the Royal Commission’s recommendations.
 We published an article is the Australian Centre for Independent Journalism magazine Reportage.

-“there has been passing media interest in the issue but the coverage is been based on isolated news events such as the publication of official reports.
+“there has been passing media interest in the issue but the coverage has been based on isolated news events such as the publication of official reports.
 The full impact of what is happening remains hidden.
-There has been little in-depth analysis or reporting of what is happening on the ground the media has lapsed into a passive, rather than an active role.”
+There has been little in-depth analysis or reporting of what is happening on the ground and the media has lapsed into a passive rather than an active role.”

 (The photos in the Reportage article were published with permission at the time of initial publication.)

 Case study: Australian Institute of Criminology 1993/4 report

 We provided a small case study of the coverage of the Australian Institute of Criminology 1993/4 Snapshot of Deaths in Custody.
 This was an annual report that was published as a result of a RCIADIC recommendation.
 The devastating news was that 14 aboriginal people had died in custody during 1993, which was the highest number since figures were first collected in 1980.
 In a media release, AIC Director Dr Graycar pointed out: “while the Aboriginal population is less than 2% of the total population, it comprises 16% of the prison population ….
 This unacceptably high incarceration rate of Aboriginal people combined with the poor health status, presents a truly regrettable and preventable situation.”

 The Federal Minister Rob Tickner also issued a media statement in which he described the “gross over-representation of Aboriginal people in custody as disturbing.”
 He called on State and Territory governments to ensure reforms were enacted in their areas of direct responsibility for the criminal justice police and prison systems.“